Dan Pienaar: Between the wars

-World War 2
+World War II

 In 1940–1941, during the East African Campaign, Pienaar commanded the 1st South African Infantry Brigade.
 He fought in the battles of El Wak, The Juba, Combolcia and Amba Alagi.
 After Amba Alagi fell, the brigade was dispatched to Libya.

 In 1941–1942, during the North Africa Campaign, Pienaar fought in the battles of Sidi Rezegh and Gazala.
 On 10 March 1942, he was promoted to Major-General GOC 1st South African Infantry Division, which he led in the Battle of Gazala, the retreat to Egypt, the defence of El Alamein and the Second Battle of El Alamein.
 He was twice awarded the DSO and twice mentioned in dispatches for his service in North Africa.
 He was recorded by the press after El Alamein as saying, "Rommel will not get to Alexandria, he will not get the Canal, and he will never dine in Cairo - unless as a tourist."

 During the early stages of Operation Crusader, the 5th South African Brigade was destroyed on 23 November 1941 at Sidi Rezegh.
 This loss is thought to have spurred Pienaar to disobey a series of orders to engage the enemy over the remainder of the battle.
 Pienaar's 1st South African Brigade was situated 25 miles south of Sidi Rezegh at Taieb El Esem.
-Over the following week, Pienaar was first ordered to hold position at Taieb El Esem and later to move north to relieve the encircled 2nd New Zealand Division of XIII Corps (United Kingdom)XIII Corps.
+Over the following week, Pienaar was first ordered to hold position at Taieb El Esem and later to move north to relieve the encircled 2nd New Zealand Division of XIII Corps.
 Instead, Pienaar defied his superiors; his brigade withdrew from Taieb El Esem and was then slow to move north to relieve the 2nd New Zealand Division, who were then partly overrun and forced to retreat.
 Historians have argued these actions qualify as insubordination by Pienaar, who is thought to have been reluctant to commit his troops after the loss of the 5th South African Brigade, fabricating or exaggerating reports of enemy attacks as justification for actions.
 However, despite incurring the anger of senior commanders at the time, he was not formally disciplined.

-On 21 June 1942, the 2nd South African Division, with 4th and 6th brigades under command, surrendered at the fall of Tobruk.
+On 21 June 1942, the 2nd South African Infantry Division, with 4th and 6th brigades under command, surrendered at the fall of Tobruk.